rust-lang/rust-forge/src/release/priority-levels.md

 `issue` refers to bugs and feature requests that are nominated for prioritization, by flagging the `I-Prioritize` label as described below.

-This document will define what each Label means, and what strategy for each label will be used.
+This document will define what each label means, and what strategy for each label will be used.

 ## Labels